-- Pneumonia Patients Needing to Be Readmitted to the Facility within 30 Days after Departure – 18 percent, which is statistically identical with the Illinois state average a 17.56 percent.
+- Pneumonia Patients Needing to Be Readmitted to the Facility within 30 Days after Departure – 15.9 percent, which is statistically lower than the Illinois state average a 17.56 percent.

-- Heart Failure Patients Needing to Be Readmitted to the Facility within 30 days – 22 percent, which is nearly identical to the Illinois state average of 22.09 percent.
+- Heart Failure Patients Needing to Be Readmitted to the Facility within 30 days – 22.5 percent, which is slightly higher than the Illinois state average of 22.09 percent.

-- Pneumonia Patients Who Died within 30 Days after Being Admitted to the Facility – 15.4 percent, which is slightly lower than the Illinois state average of 16.32 percent.
+- Pneumonia Patients Who Died within 30 Days after Being Admitted to the Facility – 16.4 percent, which is slightly higher than the Illinois state average of 16.32 percent.

 - Congestive Heart Failure Risk-Adjusted Mortality Rate (for 2015) – 23.99 per 1000 patients or one incident out of 40 patients.
 This risk-adjusted number is slightly higher than the Illinois state average of 20.74 per 1000 patients.

 Sample Medical Malpractice Claims Involving St. Joseph Memorial Hospital

 New Suit Brought Against Illinois Hospital after Failed Diagnosis